nygeek/cnc/README.md

 The HP35 calculator had four primary registers arranged in a stack.
-The four registers were called X, Y, Z, and T.  In addition there was a memory register was called M.
+The four registers were called X, Y, Z, and T.  In addition there was a memory register called M.

 The bottom register, called X, was always displayed.